hyperledger/indy-plenum/docs/source/message_requests.md

 - A node discarded messages because it was unable to process it.
 - A node disconnected for a short time.

-In plenum there are classes `MessageReq` for message requests and `MessageRep` for replies. `MessageReqProcessor` manages receiving, sending and processing request and reply messages.
+In plenum there are classes `MessageReq` for message requests and `MessageRep` for replies. `MessageReqService` manages receiving, sending and processing request and reply messages.

 ###Three-phase commit messages